TheEvilSombrero/UCB-Class/README.md

 # UCB-Class
-Module 1 challenges - Excel worksheet with challenge requirements (did not finish statistical analysis bonus question for the challenge), word document with questions answered in order
+Module 1 challenges - Excel worksheet with all requirements completed and Word document with questions answered in order.
+I updated the tabs in the excel worksheet with "V2" and hid the original tabs so the V2 tabs are the ones with the updated work that should be looked at for regrading, while preserving the original that I worked on.